 • Lack of varied training such as strength , conditioning and flexibility

-Ideally, think about your training and consider making changes which incorporate some variability in your exercise
+Ideally, think about your training / cycling routine and consider adding some variability in your exercise.

 Most of all, don’t let aches and pains hold you back.
 There is plenty of help and advice that can keep you pedalling comfortably.
-So enjoy your cycling!
+Enjoy your cycling!

 You may also be interested in these blog posts: